palewire/first-pull-request/docs/issues.md

 Every repository has its own tracker, which you can find by clicking the "Issues" tab in the upper left.
 In our case, it will take you to [github.com/palewire/cummings.ee/issues](https://github.com/palewire/cummings.ee/issues).

 As of this writing, you should seen several dozen issues asking contributors to enter poems.
-You should click on a title that interests you.
+Click on a title that interests you.

 [![cummings.ee issue tracker](_static/img/issue-tracker.png)](https://github.com/palewire/cummings.ee/issues)